Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

 padding.
 The special width 0 may be used to force alignment at the next word boundary.

-Fields are not arrays, and they do not have addressed, so the `&` operator cannot be applied to them.
+Fields are not arrays, and they do not have addresses, so the `&` operator cannot be applied to them.